CharlieHawker/simple_form/README.md

 rails generate simple_form:install --foundation
 ```

-Please note that the Foundation wrapper does not support the `:hint` option by default.
+Please note that the Foundation 5 wrapper does not support the `:hint` option by default.
 In order to
-enable hints, please uncomment the appropriate line in `config/initializers/simple_form_foundation.rb`.
+enable hints, either use the Foundation 6 wrappers or uncomment the appropriate line in `config/initializers/simple_form_foundation.rb`.
 You will need to provide your own CSS styles for hints.

 Please see the [instructions on how to install Foundation in a Rails app](http://foundation.zurb.com/docs/applications.html).